jsom1/jsom1.github.io/_summaries/tcpip.md

 255.255.240.0     11111111.11111111.11110000.00000000\\
 192.168.0.1       11000000.10101000.00000000.00000001\\
 At this point, we know that 11000000.10101000.0000 represents the network part, and 0000.00000001 the machine part.\\
-**Every machine belonging to the same network have something in common: all the bits of the network part are identical**.
+**All machines belonging to the same network have something in common: all the bits of the network part are identical**.
 If two machines have addresses with different networking part, they are not on the same network.\\
 In our case, all the machines on our network will have the same network part, which is 11000000.10101000.0000.
 However, the bits of the machine part of the address can vary.
 We see here that we have many possibilities, such as:\\
 11000000.10101000.00000000.00000000\\
 11000000.10101000.00000000.00000001\\